 2. Research information about your topic that includes reliable statistics to help bust or validate your myth.
-If your teacher is asking you to do the "Information, Please" quest, you will need some science statistics to back up your work that can be displayed in an infographic.
-Here's another example.
+If your teacher is asking you to do the "Information, Please" quest, you will need some science statistics to back up your work that can be displayed in a digital presentation.

 (HINT: you can use something you have studied or are currently studying in a science class to make your research time shorter).

 3. Review the information in Search Strategies to be certain your information sources are reliable and accurate.
 Consider using websites with .org, .edu, or .gov (or from nationally recognized organizations such as National Geographic, NASA, etc.).
 Your goal will be to select five or more images that relate to your science topic/myth as well as five or more facts that help support or "bust" your myth.

 REMINDER: When you are choosing your images, you will need to cite your sources on your last slide.
 You can create your citations as you go using this link and paste them into this template so that they will be ready for you when you are finishing the project.
 This template will also provide you with a spot for your notes.